 Yep, you guessed it…

-So, let’s head back into the southern part of North Carolina and head westward to hit all the hot spots on the eastern edge of the Great Smoky Mountains.
+So, let’s head back into the southern part of the NC Mountains and head westward to hit all the hot spots on the eastern edge of the Great Smoky Mountains.

-Our first stop this week is Waynesville, NC, population 9,877.
+Our first NC Mountains Best Places to live this week is Waynesville NC, population 9,877.

-A charming little community on the eastern side of the Great Smoky Mountains and one of the more popular destinations for people looking to relocate or retire in North Carolina.
+A charming little community on the eastern side of the Great Smoky Mountains and one of the more popular destinations for people looking to relocate or retire in the NC Mountains.

-Waynesville definitely has something for just about everyone.
+Waynesville NC definitely has something for just about everyone.

 Outdoor lovers can enjoy hiking in the mountains, chilling out at nearby Lake Junuluska or hitting the ski slopes just down the road in Maggie Valley.